 Publication Decisions.
-Editors are responsible to take into consideration on the process of decision with regard to articles submitted to the Journal.
-Editors should be in accordance with the guidelines and policies of the Journal and constrained by ethical and legal requirements as shall then be in force regarding libel, plagiarism, and copyrights infringement.
+Editors are responsible for taking into consideration the process of decision about articles submitted to the Journal.
+Editors should be under the guidelines and policies of the Journal and constrained by ethical and legal requirements as shall then be in force regarding libel, plagiarism, and copyright infringement.
 The editor may confer other editors or reviewers in making publication decisions based on research fields.

 Fair Play.
-Editors at any time evaluates manuscripts for their intellectual content without regard to race, gender, sexual orientation, religious belief, ethnic origin, citizenship, or political philosophy of the authors.
+Editors at any time evaluate manuscripts for their intellectual content without regard to race, gender, sexual orientation, religious belief, ethnic origin, citizenship, or political philosophy of the authors.

 Confidentiality.
 Editor(s) and any editorial staff must not disclose any information about a submitted manuscript to anyone other than the corresponding author, reviewers, potential reviewers, other editorial advisers, and the publisher, as appropriate.

 Disclosure and Conflicts of Interest.
 Unpublished materials disclosed in a submitted manuscript must not be used in an editor's research without the express written consent of the author.

 Contribution to Editorial Decisions.
 Peer review assists the editor in making editorial decisions and through the editorial communications with the author may also assist the author in improving the paper.

 Promptness.
 Any selected referee who feels unqualified to review the research reported in a manuscript or knows that its prompt review will be impossible should notify the editor(s) and excuse himself from the review process.